Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 ### SVM Machine

-I found linear kernel to produce the lowest test risk of 7.778022035132583.
+I found a linear kernel to produce the lowest test risk of 7.778022035132583.

 ## **Conclusion**